GrantEngle/codebuildloadimpact/README.md

 Finally, we show the results and output the max VU Load Time.
 It can of course be any result but as a sample.
 You can use this result to decide on further actions in your build as well but that is outside the scope of this sample.
 And of course we tack on a direct link to the full results and analysis in Load Impact.

-Finally, executing the build in Codebuild.
+4. Executing the build in Codebuild.
 ==========================================

 As you start a build in Codebuild it will look like this